-As history majors at Wofford, students start by taking foundational courses that give a basis in Western history.
-Upper-level courses give students the freedom to take classes on topics that range from witchcraft and magic in early modern Europe to imperial Russia to Latin American history.
-Majors are advised by a talented group of historians who emphasize independent, critical thinking.
+History majors start out by taking foundational courses that provide a basis in United States, European and global history.
+Upper-level courses give students the freedom to take classes on topics that range from ancient Egypt to traditional Russia to American legal history.
+Students are advised by a talented group of historians who emphasize independent, critical thinking.

 Business